-Israeli officials announced on March 31, 2026, a total halt to defense procurement from France to protest the European nation's refusal to grant overflight rights for military cargo.
+Israeli officials announced a total halt to defense procurement from France to protest the European nation's refusal to grant overflight rights for military cargo.
 President Donald Trump simultaneously condemned the administration in Paris for blocking aircraft carrying critical supplies to the Israeli military.
 Amir Baram, Director General of the Israeli Ministry of Defense, confirmed the policy shift during a televised broadcast on Channel 12 News.
+By March 31, 2026, the airspace dispute had hardened into a broader defense procurement rupture.
 Friction between the two nations escalated sharply when French authorities denied transit for planes loaded with hardware destined for the unfolding conflict in the Middle East.

 President Trump used his Truth Social platform to label the French decision as very unhelpful during the current war involving Iran.
 He specified that French territory remained closed to military supply flights despite the strategic urgency cited by Israeli commanders.